gideondk/nucleus/README.md

 Use `run` to expose the `Future[A]`, or use `start(d: Duration)` to perform IO and wait (blocking) on the future.

 #### Deserialization
-The Task returned by the Client contains a `ClientResult` or `ClientStreamResult` which contains the `ByteString` representation of the received frame / frames from the server combined with the ability `as[T]` to deserialize the `ByteString` to the expected type through the type classes (passing a `Option` of the type, depending on the success of the deserialization).
+The `Task` returned by the Client contains a `ClientResult` or `ClientStreamResult`.
+These results contain the `ByteString` representation of the received frame / frames (in case of a stream) from the server combined with the ability to deserialize the `ByteString` to the expected type.
+Both results implement a `as[T]` function, returning the result or stream as the expected type.

 Importing `nl.gideondk.nucleus._` results in a loaded implicit which makes it possible to directly call `.as[T]` on a Task.
 This makes it possible to make the following (blocking) call which directly returns the expected String: